Board

 she/her

-Emily has worked with Heart of the Rockies Initiative since she interned in 2017.
-In her work, Emily is inspired by our partners in the High Divide, who are incredible people doing great work.
-She loves taking the time to listen and get to know each individual partner, then bring them all together in community during field trips or any sort of workshop that gets people outside on the ground.
+Emily has worked with Heart of the Rockies Initiative since 2017.
+In her role as Community Engagement Manager, Emily is inspired by our partners in the region, who are incredible people doing great work.
+She loves taking the time to listen and get to know each individual partner, then bring them all together in community during field trips or any sort of workshop that gets people outside and on the ground.
 Emily brings her love of building and supporting community into all facets of her life by making a meal for a friend, shoveling a neighbors driveway, driving folks to the airport, or any small gesture that shows care and appreciation.
-Emily’s colleagues appreciate that she is a humble, hard worker who, despite her busy schedule, always makes time for dog-related conversation.
+Emily holds a BS in zoology from Humboldt State University and a graduate certificate in Natural Resource Conservation Resolution from the University of Montana.

 photo of amy katz